 What Is Google’s Net Worth?

 Google’s net worth can be calculated by subtracting the company’s liabilities from its assets.
 Shareholders’ equity, which likewise equals total assets minus total liabilities, is essentially a company’s net worth.
-Alphabet’s total shareholders’ equity as of the quarter ending Sept.
-30 was $253.63 billion.
+Alphabet’s total shareholders’ equity as of the quarter ending Mar.
+31 was $260.89 billion–the highest it’s been in the past five years.

 How Much Is Google Worth Now?

-The price of GOOG, Alphabet’s Class C shares, is near its 52-week low of $87.01 as of Nov.
-2, giving Google’s parent company a market capitalization of $1.126 trillion as of the same date.
+The price of GOOG, Alphabet’s Class C shares, is up, at $108.24 as of May 8, 2023, giving Google’s parent company a market capitalization of $1.37 trillion as of the same date.
 In addition to its Class C shares, there are also shares of GOOGL, Alphabet’s Class A common stock.
 Both types of shares are currently trading at relatively similar prices.

 What Is Market Capitalization?